oracle/python-oracledb/doc/src/user_guide/installation.rst

 The libraries must be either 32-bit or 64-bit, matching your Python architecture.
-Note 32-bit clients are not available on any platform for Oracle Database version 23, however you can use older 32-bit clients to connect to this version of the database.
+Note 32-bit clients are not available on any platform for Oracle Database 26ai, however you can use older 32-bit clients to connect to this version of the database.

 1. Set required Oracle environment variables, such as ``ORACLE_HOME``, by running the Oracle environment script.
 For example: